-All SBIR and STTR funding agreements are made with the SBC regardless of the proportion of the work or funding of each of the performers (small business, research institution, subcontractor, etc.) under the grant.
-As the primary grantee, the small business has the overall responsibility of the project, including financial management and the direction and control of the performance.
-For STTR projects, even if the PI is from the research institution, the small business must provide overall direction and supervision of the project while the PI will manage the research portion of the project.
+All SBIR and STTR funding agreements are made with the SBC regardless of the proportion of the work or funding of each of the performers (SBC, research institution, subcontractor, etc.) under the grant.
+As the primary grantee, the SBC has the overall responsibility of the project, including financial management and the direction and control of the performance.
+For STTR projects, even if the PI is from the research institution, the SBC must provide overall direction and supervision of the project while the PI will manage the research portion of the project.